Guinea's Conde orders probe after clashes kill 12 in past week

 The opposition accuses Waymark of packing the electoral rolls with inflated numbers of voters from Conde’s Malinke ethnic group, something which the company has strongly denied.

+Opposition leaders temporarily suspended demonstrations this month to allow U.N.-brokered talks with the government to take place but later called for the protests to resume, accusing Conde of sabotaging the negotiations.

+Since protests resumed on Thursday, hundreds of police have been deployed to Conakry districts inhabited by ethnic Peuls loyal to the opposition, without succeeding in restoring calm.

-Additional reporting by John Irish in Paris; Writing by Joe Bavier; Editing by Alison Williams
+Reporting by Saliou Samb; Writing by Joe Bavier; Editing by Mark Heinrich